 Many crossdressers attend one or two large conferences per year, but otherwise dress only at home.
 Nevertheless, a significant fraction of us want to go out in public more regularly than once or twice a year.
 Crossdressers who go one step further often refer to conferences as “big closets” because of their near-certain anonymity and safety.
 In cities throughout Asia, Europe, North America, and South America you can find state-of-the-art nightclubs that cater to the LGBT communities as well as to a straight clientele.
 For transgender persons who like to put on risqué attire and have a drink or two with friends, these are appealing places to do it.
 In addition, if you socialize in large cities 50 miles (80 km) or more from home, you have substantial anonymity, even though you are in a more open setting than a hotel reserved for a conference.

-Whether someone is female or male, gay or straight, if they are single and unattached, having sex outside of committed relationships is likely to be part of their lives.
-Assuming that the people in question don’t have abnormally weak sex drives, the relevant population statistics practically dictate a certain amount of sexual hooking up, which in the US today usually takes place in conjunction with weekend entertainment.8
+Whether someone is female or male, gay or straight, if they are single and unattached, then having sex outside of committed relationships is likely to be part of their lives.
+Assuming that the people in question don’t have abnormally weak sex drives, the relevant population statistics practically dictate a certain amount of sexual hooking up, which in the US today usually takes place in conjunction with weekend entertainment.12

-Each of these degrees of “getting out and about” has its pros and cons; however, if you are among those who want to combine crossdressing with sexual activity, then please read some of the literature written for genetic women, which frankly is better researched and more credible than most that is written for transgender persons.
+Each of these degrees of “getting out and about” has its pros and cons; however, if you are among those who want to combine crossdressing with sexual activity, then please read some of the literature written for genetic women, which frankly is better researched and more credible than most of that written for transgender persons.
 One worthwhile reference is: Amber Madison.
 Hooking Up: A Girl’s All-Out Guide to Sex & Sexuality (© 2006).
 Prometheus Books.
 Chapters 6, 7, 14, and 15.
-If you are going to have sexual relations with persons you don’t know very well, then it’s highly desirable that you become well-informed about safer-sex considerations and physical safety issues before you go beyond nonsexual socializing.
+If you are going to have sexual relations with persons you don’t know very well, then it’s highly desirable that you become well-informed about safer-sex practices and physical safety issues before you go beyond nonsexual socializing.
 Most genetic women who are single and sexually active know how to have a sex life that is both satisfying and safe; it makes good sense for us to follow their example.

 Injuries from automobile accidents are not the results of too many people driving automobiles; they’re the results of too many people failing to buckle their seatbelts.
 In our social lives as in our automobile driving, we should take sensible precautions.
 There are just too many microorganisms out there biding their time, waiting for a good opportunity to jump inside our delicious feminine bodies!